wiz0u/WTelegramBot/README.md

 - `InputUser`: can resolve a username into a user ID that you can then use with GetChat
 - `GetChat`: can obtain details about any group/channel based on their public name, or a user ID resolved by InputUser

-The [Example app](https://github.com/wiz0u/WTelegramBot/tree/master/Examples/ConsoleApp) demonstrates all of the above features.

 Other extended API calls not usually accessible to Bot API can be made via the `Bot.Client` property which is the underlying [WTelegramClient](https://wiz0u.github.io/WTelegramClient/) instance.
 You can read that [library's documentation](https://wiz0u.github.io/WTelegramClient/EXAMPLES) or search through the [official Client API documentation](https://corefork.telegram.org/methods), but make sure to look for the mention "**Bots can use this method**" (other methods can't be called).

-If you want to experiment with these, note that you need to add a `using TL;` on top of your code, and these calls might throw `TL.RpcException` instead of `ApiRequestException`
+> Note: If you want to experiment with these, you'll need to add a `using TL;` on top of your code, and these calls might throw `TL.RpcException` instead of `ApiRequestException`

 Some other `WTelegram.Bot` methods (for example, beginning with Input*) and extension methods can help you convert Bot API ids or structure to/from Client API.